ThePorofessor/Roguemon-Rivals-Tournament-Series/README.md

 </details>

 ---

+## Alphabet Draft (Loser Bracket)
+Since we want all players to have the chance of playing two rounds minimum, we will be hosting a loser bracket after the first round eliminations.
+This is entirely optional and is open to players not signed up for the tournament (up to 10 players max).
+An alphabet draft is very similar to the normal Roguemon Rivals experience with the exception of what you are drafting.
+Rather than selecting specific pokemon, you will be drafting the letters of the alphabet.
+Any pokemon starting with the letter is runnable!
+The alphabet draft will consist of 45 Typeless seeds (increased to assist with dead seeds).
+During the drafting phase players will vote on their top 3 universal letters.
+The votes will be tallied and the top 5 letters will be drafted as universal letters that any player can use to pivot.
+Afterwards, players will be randomized and draft in a snake style draft of the remaining letters of the alphabet.

+**Please note that if there are no runnable Pokemon (no letters match your draft) it is a dead seed which counts towards your total seeds.
+We have increased the available seeds to minimize this altering the final scores.**

+The rest of the Roguemon Rivals rules apply after the drafting phase.
+This should be chaotic and fun.
+Please remember that this is a friendly competition!

+---
 ## Frequently Asked Questions
 <details>
 <summary><strong> Do my opponent and I have to complete the types in the same order? </strong></summary>